TROJANFOUNDATION/Trojan-DAO-Monetary-System/README.md

 ## Long Term vision:

 In the conditions of today's market-driven global art economy, only the most successful artists afford to sustain their practices.
-Redistributive and participatory community currencies could help reward and sustain these valuable resources.
+Redistributive and participatory community currencies could help reward collaborative practices and sustain the resources that we share.
 Artists involved should be able to exchange value between communities and sustain collaborative practices outside the restraints of national borders and capital controls, and without the interference of banks, due to the significant efficiency unlocked in building and operating crypto-economical systems that encode shared values and the pursuit of common goals.

 ## Contract Structure